Tyler-Bernard/CAHOOTS/README.md

 Data Cleaning:

 Overview:
-This project involves cleaning and analyzing call data from the Computer-Aided Dispatch (CAD) system.
+This script involves cleaning and analyzing call data from the Computer-Aided Dispatch (CAD) system.
 The data is sourced from two files: a CSV file (call_data_from_CAD.csv) and an Excel file (call_data_from_CAD_2022.xlsx).
 The cleaning focuses on identifying unique unit call signs containing specific patterns, filtering data based on certain criteria, and comparing call counts across different years.

 Files